edakturk14/smart-contract-developer-course-tr/README.md

 ### Contributing

-We welcome contributions to Ethereum Developer Bootcamp - TR!
+We welcome contributions to Ethereum Smart Contract Developer Course - TR!

-Please see CONTRIBUTING.MD for more information and guidelines.
+Please see CONTRIBUTING.MD for more info and guidelines.